justeattakeaway/pie/apps/pie-docs/src/designers/how-we-support-you.md

     parent: designers
     order: 3
 title: How we support you
-description: In this section you’ll find everything you need to know about the ways in which we support different teams across the organisation.
+description: All you need to know about the ways in which we support different teams across JET.
 ---

 ## Introduction

 PIE is both a service and a product to the organisation.
 As a team, we not only create and maintain all aspects of the design system, but also provide support to our pillars and business areas.

-Our goal is never to take ownership from designers in pillars, so we try to provide as much flexibility for you as possible.
-However,  we are always here to support and help your products align to the system, helping you improve the digital expression of our brand and keep consistency with the rest of our digital ecosystem.
+Our goal is never to take ownership from designers in pillars, so we try to provide you with as much flexibility as possible.
+We're always here to support you and help your products align to the system.

 ---

 ## Our support models

-We have come up with three different support models which can help you improve the way you implement PIE within your products.
+There are three different ways we can help you implement PIE within your products.

-If you’re unsure about which model might be best for you or your team, or would like to know more about how we can support you, please [get in touch with us](/support/contact-us).
+If you're unsure about which way might be best for you or your team, or would like to know more about how we can support you, please [get in touch with us](/support/contact-us).

 ### Mentoring

-With the mentoring model, the business area designer is in charge of creating the component following the contribution process outlined in our [Contributing](/designers/contributing) section.
+With Mentoring, the business area designer in in charge of creating the component, following the contribution process outline in our [Contribution](/designers/contributing) section.

 During this process, a PIE designer will support the business area designer by reviewing the work, offering help and providing feedback at any stage.